Rigidity of high dimensional graph manifolds: Thickness and relative hyperbolicity

 \begin{proof} Let us first argue that $\tilM$ is thick of order $\leq 1$.
 We show that $\tilM$ is a $\tau-$network with respect to the collection $\mathcal{H}$ of its chambers (for $\tau$ large enough).
 In fact, every point in $\tilM$ is clearly uniformly close to a chamber (property $(N1)$).
 Furthermore, if $\tau$ is large enough, then the intersection of two adjacent chambers contains a wall.
 As walls have infinite diameter, we easily obtain property $(N2)$ as well.

 To complete the proof that $\tilM$ is thick of order $\leq 1$ we are only left with proving that $\calH$ is uniformly unconstricted.
-This is true because there exists a uniform constant $k\geq 1$ such that any $\omega-$chamber is $k$-biLispchitz homeomorphic to the product of a geodesic metric space and some $\mathbb{R}^n$, $n>0$.
+This is true because there exists a uniform constant $k\geq 1$ such that any $\omega-$chamber is $k$-biLipschitz homeomorphic to the product of a geodesic metric space and some $\mathbb{R}^n$, $n>0$.

 Finally, we note that, by a result of Drutu, Mozes, and Sapir \cite[Theorem 4.1]{DMS}, any group which supports an acylindrical action on a tree has the property that every asymptotic cone has a cut point.
-In view of Lemma \ref{irr-acyl}, we conclude that $\pi_1(M)$ has cut points in every asymptotic cones, hence cannot be thick of order $0$.
-This concludes the proof of the Lemma. \end{proof}
+In view of Proposition \ref{irr-acyl}, we conclude that $\pi_1(M)$ has cut points in every asymptotic cones, hence cannot be thick of order $0$.
+This concludes the proof of the Proposition. \end{proof}

 Therefore, if we assume that every piece of our irreducible graph manifold $M$ has non-trivial torus factor, then $\pi_1 (M)$ is either thick of order $0$ (when $M$ consists of a single piece without internal walls), or thick of order $1$ (when $M$ has at least one internal wall).
-By~\cite[Corollary 7.9]{BDM}, this has the following nice consequence:
+Therefore, from Proposition~\ref{exception} and~\cite[Corollary 7.9]{BDM} we deduce the following:

-\begin{corollary} Let $M$ be a graph manifold, with the property that all pieces have non-trivial fibers.
-Then $\pi_1(M)$ is not hyperbolic relative to any collection of proper subgroups. \end{corollary}
+\begin{proposition} Let $M$ be an irreducible graph manifold.
+Then $\pi_1(M)$ is relatively hyperbolic with respect to a finite family of proper subgroups if and only if $M$ contains at least one purely hyperbolic piece. \end{proposition}